 Criteria Finding Comment Criteria Met?
 The nominator is eligible to nominate Assets of Community Value?
-Yes Unincorporated body - list of 21 members supplied.
-(Voting status not checked).
+Yes Addingham Academy is an unincorporated body.
+Details of trustees are available on request.
 Yes Is the nominated asset exempt from listing?
-No Yes The land and buildings are used (and in the past 5 years) to further the social well-being and social interests of the local community (as defined by the Localism Act 2011) and this use is not ancillary.
-Yes Yes It is realistic to think that the building or land will continue to be used in a way which will further the social wellbeing and social interests of the community within the next 5 years?
-Yes Yes
+No Yes The land and buildings are used (and in the past 5 years) to further the social wellbeing and social interests of the local community (as defined by the Localism Act 2011) and this use is not ancillary.
+Yes The nominated property is currently used as a recreational facility in connection with the community owned recreation ground facilitating social and sports opportunities within the community.
+Yes It is realistic to think that the building or land will continue to be used in a way which will further the social well- being and social interests of the community within the next 5 years?
+Yes This recreational facility intends to continue for the foreseeable future.
+Yes

-3.4.3 Accordingly, Council's Officers have assessed that the criteria for listing have been met and recommend that Denholme Allotments is listed as an Asset of Community Value.
+3.4.3 Accordingly, Council's Officers have assessed that the criteria for listing have been met and recommend that part of Addingham Recreation Ground Sports Pavilion edged red on the plans attached (Appendix 2) is listed as an Asset of Community Value.